Pylons/pyramid/docs/narr/install.rst

    environment wired to use the virtualenv.

 #.
 Use ``easy_install`` pointed at the "current" index to get
-   :mod:`pyramid` and its direct dependencies installed:
+   :app:`Pyramid` and its direct dependencies installed:

    .. code-block:: text